 - Recommendations: We require one from your college advisor/administrator, and one from a teacher of your choice.
 Additional recommendations may be submitted if you feel they can add relevant, insightful information about you, but are not required.

 - Application Essay: With the Common Application, you have several broad choices for the required essay.
 Use this piece of writing to not only illustrate your writing skills, but also to share something personal about yourself with the admission committee.
 With the essay we are trying to evaluate your communication skills as much as trying to get a glimpse of your personality.

 - Standardized Test Scores: Submission of standardized test scores (SAT or ACT) is optional for all students applying for admission.
 Our review for admission emphasizes the work that each student has completed throughout their schooling.
 It should be noted, however, that SAT or ACT scores may help to provide a greater understanding of your academic profile.
 We do not use SAT Subject Tests in our admission review and disregard any scores submitted from those exams.
 Additional details about the policy can be found on the Standardized Testing section of our website.

 - Proof of English Proficiency

 English is the primary language of instruction at Providence College.
 You must be able to understand English and express yourself clearly in speech and writing.
-Students whose native language is not English must submit their scores for Providence College’s preferred English proficiency tests, either Test of English as a Foreign Language (TOEFL) or the International English Language Test System (IELTS), or Duolingo English Test (DLET).
+Students whose native language is not English must submit their scores for Providence College’s preferred English proficiency tests, either Test of English as a Foreign Language (TOEFL), the International English Language Test System (IELTS), or Duolingo English Test (DLET).
 Please ensure that all scores are sent to “Providence College Undergraduate Admissions” as sending them to PC in general may delay their processing by our office.

 Minimum scores for consideration: